blynkkk/blueprints/Particle Quickstart/README.md

 - Perform all of the tests under **Testing** to be sure that each communication step from the Particle hardware to Blynk and back works properly.

 ## Conclusion
-Using this Blynk blueprint accelerates the configuration of a Particle device for bi-directional communication with Blynk.
-The Blynk blueprint generates the firmware to be installed on the Particle hardware, creates a Blynk device template with datastreams defined, a web dashboard with widgets, and a mobile app with widgets.
+Congratulation on connecting a Particle board to Blynk!
+Check out the following section to explore the platform functionality and try modifying your project further.

 ## Next Steps
 After your device is connected to Blynk, this project can be easily modified to include more functionality.